CptGummiball/MC-Dealer/DEV CHANGELOG.md

 - added new Classes (ShopHandler/WebServerManager)
 - added restart script
 - extend the delay for starting first script run
+- backup configUpdater (not used now)
 ### Fixed
 - config comments
 - commands working now with permissions
 - reformatted plugin.ymls
 - fixed operator issue when using /hideshop and /showshop
   - Shop owner was false here, now there's a workaround with double permission check
+- set UpdateInterval to 6000 ticks by default if config load fails
 ### Removed
 - unused Player Event
 - unused imports